drsound/roon-cloud-setup/README.md

 ## Network Diagram Overview

+For the sake of example, we'll be using the following information in this guide:
+- Public IP address of the Linux Roon cloud server: 1.2.3.4
+- Public interface name of the Linux Roon cloud server: ens33
+- Home network IP class: 192.168.1.0/24

+Please consider these as examples and adjust them accordingly to match your home network and cloud server setup.

-The following network diagram illustrates the connections between the various components involved:
+The following network diagram illustrates the connections between the various components involved.
+Don't be intimidated by the complexity of the diagram; although it may appear complicated, the setup process itself is quite straightforward and easy to follow.
 - Black lines: Physical connections
 - Green line: Virtual Layer 2 connection (VPN)
 - Blue lines: IP connections over the internet